Skip to the main content

 Traits & Skills

-• good fine motor skills to handle specimens and small lab equipment
+• Fine motor skills (to handle specimens and small lab equipment)

-• the practical skills to operate and maintain lab equipment.
+• The ability to operate and maintain lab equipment

 They should enjoy: